List of Accomplishments 2022-2025

 - Economic growth is vital for Seaside, and I have supported the development of Seagrove, Campus Town, and the Grand Hyatt.

 - Sports are essential to our community, and I helped to create a strong bond between the City of Seaside and the Monterey Bay Union Football Club.
 At my urging, the city agreed to raise the Union flag outside city hall and switch to blue lighting when the team wins.
 I donated tickets to the police and fire departments during first responders’ night.
-Seaside was featured on the front page of the USL leagues webpage.
+Seaside was featured on the USL league’s homepage.

 - Soccer is important to many youth, and I lobbied Seaside PAL to bring a soccer program to the city.
 I coached all of the teams.